Nexmo/nexmo-developer/_documentation/en/client-sdk/configuration/configure-ice-server.md

 ---
-title: Configure your ICE server URL
+title: Configure ICE server URL
 description: This topic shows you how to configure your ICE server URL.
 navigation_weight: 2
 ---